 The Real Cost of Poor Webflow Architecture

 Instead, they were stuck.
 Every landing page required starting from scratch.
 The developer was fast and reliable, but the site itself was a bottleneck.
-Derek estimated they were using maybe 50% of Webflow's actual potential.
+Marcus estimated they were using maybe 50% of Webflow’s actual potential.

 Why Traditional Development Thinking Fails in Webflow